-The UltraLite sample database is held in a file named custdb.db, and is located in the Samples\UltraLite\CustDB subdirectory of your SQL Anywhere directory.
+The reference database for the UltraLite sample database is held in a file named custdb.db, and is located in the Samples\UltraLite\CustDB subdirectory of your SQL Anywhere directory.
 A complete application built on this database is also supplied.